basant0x01/Jarvis/README.md

-# UNMANAGED CHECKLIST PRIVATE v0.1
+# LazyDB v0.1
-The only checklist, that I use to perform web application penetration testing on HackerOne, YesWeHack, and also on Official tests.
+It's the only database that contains proper management of program scopes